 No. The Guide Dog Foundation has an extensive breeding program that assures dogs accepted into the program have the health, temperament and ability to be guide dogs.

 What if I have other pets in my home?

 The instructors will make a decision on a case by case basis if it is feasible to place a guide dog in your house hold with your other pets

 How long is the waiting list for a Guide Dog?

-3 months to one year (those who need wheelchair guides or specific breeds such as poodles, shepherds or collies may wait longer)
+3 months to one year (those who need wheelchair guides or specific breeds may be longer)

 How much does it cost?

 Although it costs over $50,000 to train and place a guide dog, All of our services, including transportation to, and accommodations at, our NY center, are provided at no cost due to the extraordinary generosity of public contributions.

 What types of team training do you provide?

 A 12 day residential training at our Smithtown, NY Campus or home training.
 The Foundation also offers home training; where an instructor works with a client for two weeks in their home area if it is determined that a student's needs will best be met by this type of intensive training; this decision is made on a case-by-case basis.